 Finally, asking each member of the team where they’re stuck is a powerful way to bring your team together to handle challenges as a group.
 All too often, engineers will work in isolation rather than ask for help.
 Working as a team builds camaraderie and saves your business money.

 Remember to keep the huddle on track.
 The problem-solving stage should be brief.
 No in-depth explanations are required (or wanted).
 Instead, focus on communicating information.

 Daily huddles for other departments

-Of course, the keen minds reading this will be asking the question, If a daily huddle works for a service desk team, does it work for other teams too?
+Of course, the keen minds reading this will be asking, “if a daily huddle works meeting for a service desk team, does it work for other teams too?”

 The executive or senior management team within an MSP can also hugely benefit from a daily huddle.
 It helps uncover true priorities, rather than having senior staff working in silos.

 Of course, the rhythm within your own business might lend itself to a weekly huddle for a certain department.
 For executives, perhaps it’s a brief daily huddle plus a longer, more in-depth huddle once a month to tackle bigger strategy challenges.